Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Discussion

-While some of our findings align with existing research showing that software developers often prioritize functionality and usability over security and privacy~\cite{nurgalieva2023narrative,acar2017developers,tahaei2020understanding,tahaei2021privacy,tahaei2021developers,chowdhury2021developers,tahaei2022charting,tahaei2023stuck,acar2016you,gutfleisch2022does,klemmer2023make}, we specifically examine these challenges in the context of smart home design and development.
+Although some of our findings align with existing research showing that software developers often prioritize functionality and usability over security and privacy~\cite{nurgalieva2023narrative,acar2017developers,tahaei2020understanding,tahaei2021privacy,tahaei2021developers,chowdhury2021developers,tahaei2022charting,tahaei2023stuck,acar2016you,gutfleisch2022does,klemmer2023make}, we specifically examine the challenges faced by product teams in the context of smart home design and development.
 This setting introduces distinct privacy concerns due to its intimate environment and complex multi-user interactions.
-In addition, our participants, who held various product team roles beyond software development, navigated additional complexities such as balancing diverse stakeholder needs, managing hierarchical family relationships, and adhering to the evolving and complex regulatory framework in a non-WEIRD country (see \S\ref{power dynamic}).
-For example, whereas Western research typically suggests individually tailored privacy controls to safeguard each household member’s autonomy, our findings show participants created paternalistic features allowing parents to remotely monitor their children through `family supervision devices' (e.g., child desk lamps).
+In addition, our participants---who held diverse product team roles beyond software development---navigated additional complexities, including balancing the needs of different stakeholder groups, managing hierarchical family relationships, and operating within an evolving and often ambiguous regulatory framework in a non-WEIRD context.
+In some cases, their practices---shaped by local cultural and familial norms---extended beyond complying with legal requirements, underscoring how regulatory frameworks, cultural values, and contextual factors jointly influenced team decision-making (\S\ref{power dynamic}).
+For example, whereas Western research typically suggests individually tailored privacy controls to safeguard each household member's autonomy, our findings show participants created paternalistic features allowing parents to remotely monitor their children through `family supervision devices' (e.g., child desk lamps).
 This design approach reflects Chinese cultural values such as filial piety and collective well-being, differing from Western norms where privacy preferences are usually managed independently by each household member without a central family authority controlling surveillance.
+Although our study does not provide a direct comparison between the privacy practices of Western and non-Western smart home product teams, it highlights culturally-embedded design choices within Chinese smart home teams that may contrast with dominant assumptions in Western-centric privacy literature.